- Roots Class (3-yr-olds): Tuesdays and Thursdays, 9:00 to 11:30 a.m.

 Nature-based Early Learning Program (3–5 years)

 The mission of Little Trees is to help young children develop a deep and meaningful relationship with nature through outdoor play and child-directed discovery, creating a foundation for a lifetime of environmental stewardship.
-To achieve this, children will be immersed in daily exploratory experiences within The Morton Arboretum’s vast natural environment.

 - Children are the hope for the future of our trees.

 - In maintaining a nature- and child-centered atmosphere that is positive, peaceful and productive.

 - In tree-centered STEM experiences where children encounter both directed and spontaneous STEM lessons with adult staff as their guides.
 Teachers support the children’s progress throughout their learning journey through planning, observation, documentation, evaluation and reflection.

 - Developing activities to encourage personal growth based on child's individual abilities and interests.
 We encourage critical and cooperative thinking and reflection by allowing children the opportunity to play and observe nature while improving literacy/academic skills, social and emotional communication, and growing their self-confidence through exploration of their surroundings.

 - It's essential that the children are valued, nurtured and respected as individuals.
 We appreciate the uniqueness of each child and celebrate a diverse range of backgrounds and cultures.